 Welcome to the Centre for Neuroscience in Education

 The Centre was established in 2005, and was the first of its kind in the UK.
-We are based in the School of Biological Sciences (Department of Psychology) on the Downing Site but we also have strong links with the Faculty of Education and with the Cognition and Brain Sciences Unit (Prof. Sue Gathercole).
+We are based in the School of Biological Sciences (Department of Psychology) on the Downing Site but we also have strong links with the Cognition and Brain Sciences Unit (Prof. Sue Gathercole) and the Faculty of Education, Cambridge.
 The Centre's aims are to apply the substantial advances in understanding the brain to education.

 The main research goal of the Centre is to establish the basic parameters of brain development in the cognitive skills critical for education.
 For example, we aim to understand how the brain functions and changes during the development of reading and maths, exploring the development of related skills such as language, memory, numerosity and attention.